singhtaran1005/python_AI_voice_assistant-/README.md

 # python_AI_voice_assistant-
-This is a desktop voice assistant which can help u to search anything on Wikipedia , open google , youtube , play music , send emails , wish you on your birthday and many more.
+This is a desktop voice assistant which can help u to search anything on Wikipedia , open google , open other custom application , youtube , play music , send emails , wish you on your birthday and many more.